If you thought this appliance was indispensable now, features like self-cleaning, an integrated sink, and a mini washer will wash your socks right off

 Less industrial looking than its silvery-colored older sibling, black stainless steel makes a stylish statement in the laundry room, joining the ranks of ever-classic white, and some colors, too, which you may find on the market for a few seasons.

 Thinking about getting a washing machine for your home but not sure where to put it?
-These 6 ways to add a washer + dryer to your apartment will help you find the best spot.
+These ideas for adding a washer and dryer will help you find the best spot.

 Refer your renovating friends to Sweeten and you’ll both receive a $250 Visa gift card when they sign a contract with a Sweeten general contractor.